z-institute/Solidity-EVM-Dev-Batch-2-HW/W3/Group_coding/README.md

 ])
 ```

-- **NFT Subscription**:Click "Subscribe" to subscribe to an NFT collection, then click "Release" to receive an NFT.
+- **NFT Subscription**: Click "Subscribe" to subscribe to a NFT collection, then click "Release" to receive an NFT.
 Note that the "Release" is sent by the NFT creator, showing that your user can passively pay and receive NFTs.

 ![](https://i.imgur.com/8H0sD28.png)

-These transation record in Polygonscan Mumbai.
+These transactions record in Polygonscan Mumbai.
 ![](https://i.imgur.com/Ubb8yAc.png)